syyePhenomenol/RandoMapMod/README.md

     - "Group by": Toggle the pools to be grouped by location, or by item (spoiler).
 - "More Pin Options":
     - "Cleared Locations": Toggle showing pins between all cleared locations/persistent locations/neither.
-    - "Indicate Reachable": Toggle indicating (by shading and shrinking pins) if locations are reachable in logic or not
+    - "Reachable Pins": Toggle how pins for reachable locations are shown: by hiding unreachable/showing all but expanding reachable/showing and expanding all.
     - "Q Marks": Toggle between normal and question mark pins.
 Check out the [Map Legend](./MAPLEGEND.md) for more details on each style.
 - "Pathfinder Options":
     - "Route Compass": Toggle showing the route compass when a path is selected.